LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Review of the main ingredients

 where $\Vend$ is the potential at the end of inflation.
 The energy density $\rhoreh$ is often expressed in terms of an effective reheating temperature defined by the relation

-$\Treh$ can be identified with a physical temperature in the thermodynamic sense if the decay products reach local thermal equilibrium quickly, cf. refs.~\cite{Mazumdar:2013gya,Harigaya:2013vwa,Harigaya:2014waa,Mukaida:2015ria} for a discussion, otherwise it should be interpreted as an effective parameter that parameterises the energy density $\rho_{\rm re}$.
-Assuming that reheating happens instantaneously when $\GG = H$, one obtains the standard relation
+$\Treh$ can be identified with a physical temperature in the thermodynamic sense if the decay products reach local thermal equilibrium quickly, cf. refs.~\cite{Mazumdar:2013gya,Harigaya:2013vwa,Harigaya:2014waa,Mukaida:2015ria} for a discussion, otherwise it should be interpreted as an effective parametrisation of the energy density $\rho_{\rm re}$.
+Assuming that reheating happens instantaneously when $\GG = H$,\footnote{The impact that this assumption has on $\wrehbar$ has been estimated in appendix A of \cite{Martin:2010kz}, where it was found that it holds in reasonable approximation.} one obtains the standard relation

 Solving \eqref{TR} and \eqref{ThisIsTheEndMyOnlyFriendTheEnd} for $\Treh$ gives